Overview

 Input from Health Innovation Oxford and Thames Valley

-Support from Health Innovation Oxford and Thames Valley (previously the Oxford AHSN) dates back to 2018.
+Support from HIOTV dates back to 2018.
 We helped Ufonia secure funding from Innovate UK, the NHS/NIHR AI in Health and Care Award, SBRI Healthcare and others.

-We carried out a feasibility study to explore Dora’s utility in clinical practice and the potential barriers to adoption at two NHS trusts in our region.
+We carried out a feasibility study to explore Dora’s utility in clinical practice and the potential barriers to adoption.
 We interviewed clinical stakeholders about how the technology would integrate into the care pathway.
-The results were discussed with clinicians and commissioners to gain insights into how the potential barriers could be overcome.
+The results were discussed with NHS clinicians and commissioners to gain insights into how the potential barriers could be overcome.
 Read more about how we consulted clinical stakeholders.

-We developed a health economics model comparing the cost of the Ufonia platform with the current standard care (nurse-led telephone calls) at Buckinghamshire Healthcare NHS Trust (BHT).
+We developed a health economics model comparing the cost of the Ufonia platform with the current standard care (nurse-led telephone calls).
 The structured qualitative and quantitative analysis provided robust conclusions which have helped Ufonia gain further interest and investment.

 Achievements

-The number of NHS sites using Dora has grown from two to more than ten.
+The number of NHS sites using Dora has grown from the initial two sites and now runs to double figures.

 Frimley Health was highly commended in the HSJ Digital Awards in July 2024 in partnership with Ufonia in the ‘Driving change through AI and automation’ category.